 We’ve seen it last year and now we see it again.
 Early in 2016, Western Sydney University (WSU) awarded an honorary fellowship to Judy Jacka.
-She is the founding member of the Jacka Foundation of Natural Therapies with links to notorious anti-vaccination groups and who openly and fully support all types of quackery, from energy medicine to horse shit as medicine.
+She is the founding member of the Jacka Foundation of Natural Therapies with links to notorious anti-vaccination groups, and who openly and fully support all types of quackery, from energy medicine to horse shit as medicine.
 Any scientist might now want to know why would any university do such a thing.
 As always, the world revolves around money.
-If you donate a substantial amount of money to WSU, a couple of million dollars in Judy’s case, it seems that WSU will then add their weight behind whatever you stand for, and hence give it credibility and legitimacy, and they will even reward you for it with an honorary “award” – probably because they hope that you might donate more money in future.
+If you donate a substantial amount of money to WSU, a couple of million dollars in Judy’s case, it seems that WSU will then add their weight behind whatever you stand for, and hence give it credibility and legitimacy.
+They will even reward you for it with an honorary “award” – probably in the hope that might donate more money in future.

 2017 is however quite interesting.
 A couple of weeks ago the Vice-Chancellor of WSU gave a speech where he proclaimed that universities should stand up for facts and the truth because “if we don’t, who will?”
-Interesting, because he is fully aware of the attempts by a few brave scientists over the past couple of years, to indeed stand up for the truth and who are trying to persuade WSU that it is not in the best interest of science, scientific training and the Australian public, to support and give credibility to pseudoscientists such as Judy Jacka – but WSU simply squashed all these (ongoing) attempts.
-His failure to stand up for the truth led to a nomination for the “Bent Spoon” award bestowed upon the “perpetrator of the most preposterous piece of paranormal or pseudo-scientific piffle” – and they even tried to squash this as well.
-The good news, however, is that their attempts to squash this, failed spectacularly – you can read about it here, here and here.
+Interesting, because he is fully aware of the attempts by a few brave scientists over the past couple of years, to indeed stand up for the truth and who are trying to persuade WSU, that it is not in the best interest of science, scientific training and the Australian public, to support and give credibility to pseudoscientists such as Judy Jacka – but WSU simply quashed all these (ongoing) attempts.
+His failure to stand up for the truth led to a nomination for the “Bent Spoon” award bestowed upon the “perpetrator of the most preposterous piece of paranormal or pseudo-scientific piffle” – and they even tried to quash this as well.
+The good news, however, is that their attempts to block this nomination failed spectacularly – you can read about it here, here and here.

 WSU has now made it as clear as daylight.
-They have capitulated against the big money, making them nothing more than a for-profit company – who will now stand up for facts and the truth, Mr Glover?
-As long as you give us a substantial amount of money we will promote and defend whatever you are trying to sell – simple stuff.
+They have capitulated against the big money, making them nothing more than a for-profit company.
+But who will now stand up for facts and the truth, Mr Glover?
+In their world it seems that as long as you give them a substantial amount of money they will promote and defend whatever you are trying to sell – simple stuff.
 Surely, WSU and the National Institute of Complementary Medicine, who received these funds with open arms, and who continue to mislead the Australian public deserves another Bent Spoon nomination in 2017?
-You can find the nomination page here.